ocoretech/CTF-workbook/VulnCommerce.md

                                       Flag 2 found by new directory

-Flag 2 will be found in the "stats" directory along with the file system information.
+Flag 2 has been found in the "stats" directory along with the file system information.

+### **2. Usage of Sitemap**

 Now use sitemap on burp suite to go through all the directories.
-There is one uniques directory called "upload" check the files available in it.
+There is one unique directory called "upload" check the files available in it.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/a88e71fe-9b82-4ab8-8876-8a5b88f1e0d0)